 - Bee-Bee Gun: The bees are lured to their victims by a substance the killer calls "the smell of fear".
 However, by the time the film is over, everyone but the bees' intended targets is attacked, because the villain is actually extremely inept at placing the substance.

 - Brick Joke: Harcourt (the Bowler-Hatted Guy) at the end was one of the inspectors from the beginning of the film, finally showing up late to investigate the bee-centric goings on at Seagull Island.
-Adding to the strangeness is that he's sporting a goofy grin, absolutely delighted to visit Seagull Island, for whatever reason.
+Adding to the strangeness is that he's sporting a goofy grin and looks absolutely delighted to visit Seagull Island — which makes a little sense, given he's ignorant of everything that's happened and thinks that at most he'll be having a conversation with some ridiculous poison-pen crank.

-- Car Chase: Late in the film, Vicki tries to drive off with Hargrove's jeep in a panicked escape attempt.
+- Car Chase: Late in the film, Vicki tries to drive off with Hargrove's Land Rover in a panicked escape attempt.
 As this was also the late 60s, she does this wearing only a coat and underwear.

 - Distaff Counterpart: Vicki isn't in the original book at all; the protagonist is a male "country squire" type.